nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ##### List tasks with priority
 The list tasks with priority feature allows the user to list tasks of a certain priority.
 This feature is facilitated by `Parser` and `ListCommand`.
 1. The user inputs the command `list tasks p/3`.
-(Assuming the tasks of CS2113 is not empty)
+(Assuming the tasks of priority 3 exist.)
 1. The full command string will be parsed by `Parser`, whose `parse()` method returns a `CommandCreator` object to create a `ListCommand`.
 1. The method `createListCommand()` in `CommandCreator` further parses the input by identifying the keyword `tasks` and `p/`, and returns a `ListCommand` for the task list of priority level 3.
-1. The command is executed and the list of tasks with level 3 priority is displayed.
+1. The command is executed and the list of tasks with priority 3 is displayed.

 ##### List tasks with category
 The list tasks with category feature allows the user to list tasks of a certain category.
 This feature is facilitated by `Parser` and `ListCommand`.
 1. The user inputs the command `list tasks c/CS2113`.
-(Assuming the tasks of CS2113 is not empty)
+(Assuming the tasks of CS2113 exist.)
 1. The full command string will be parsed by `Parser`, whose `parse()` method returns a `CommandCreator` object to create a `ListCommand`.
 1. The method `createListCommand()` in `CommandCreator` further parses the input by identifying the keyword `tasks` and `c/`, and returns a `ListCommand` for the task list under CS2113 category.
-1. The command is executed and the list of tasks categoried by CS2113 is displayed.
+1. The command is executed and the list of tasks categorized by CS2113 is displayed.

 ##### Add links
 The add links feature allows the user to add and save zoom meeting links of modules.